MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 - `description` - The description of your Snap.
 - `repository` - The URL of your cloned GitHub repository.
 - `source` - The `shasum` is set automatically when you build from the command line.
-  If you decided to publish your Snap to npm, update the `location` to its published location.
+  If you decided to publish your Snap to `npm`, update the `location` to its published location.

 Similarly, you should update the `name`, `version`, `description`, and `repository` sections of `/packages/snap/package.json` even if you do not plan to publish your Snap to [`npm`](https://www.npmjs.com/).